geopython/pygeometa/README.md

 pygeometa is a Python package to generate metadata for meteorological datasets.

+## Table of Content
+* Overview
+* Installation
+  * Requirements
+  * Dependencies
+  * Installing the Package
+* Running
+  * Using the API from Python
+* Development
+  * Setting up a Development Environment
+  * Adding Another Metadata Format
+  * Running Tests
+  * Code Conventions
+  * Bugs and Issues

+## Overview

+TODO

 ## Installation

 pygeometa is best installed and used within a Python virtualenv.